My Story

 The Beginning

+I was adopted by an amazingly loving mother and an abusive, alcoholic father.
+To escape the physical, mental, and emotional abuse, I began using drugs and alcohol.
 I later began selling and manufacturing illegal drugs.
-In 1995, I was arrested for several felony drug offenses, and I was later sentenced to two years in state prison.
+I was later arrested for several felony drug offenses and sentenced to two years in state prison.

 Into the Abyss

 During my first night at Folsom state prison, me and 10 other inmates were walking to the cafeteria for dinner when we saw an 80-foot long trail of blood.
 An inmate had been stabbed, and his life blood was a horrific reminder of the brutality of prison.
-Bullet holes lined the concrete walls, and a sign in the cafeteria conspicuously read “No warning shots fired.”
+Bullet holes lined the concrete walls, and a sign in the cafeteria read “No warning shots fired.”
 Welcome to Folsom state prison.

+One month later, my mom died, and I never got to see her.
+Five weeks after that, my wife left me.
+I was now at the lowest point in my life.
+It was the culmination of decades of poverty, abuse, low self-esteem, poor decision-making, and my severely flawed values.
 I was extremely depressed, had no energy, and ate very little for over five months.
 For the first time, I thought about the purpose of my life.
 I had no useful work experience, a felony criminal record, and only a high school education.
 Did I even have a purpose in this world?

 Life teaches us some of the best lessons during our darkest hours.
-Life was beginning to tell me my purpose – it was telling me that I needed to use my skills and talents to do good things in life, and not use them to commit crimes.
+Life was beginning to tell me my purpose – it was telling me I needed to use my skills and talents to do good things in life, and not use them to commit crimes.

 Transformation and Redemption

 For the most part, I was able to conquer these mental prisons.
 In 2003, I got my BA in Technical and Professional Writing.
 I went on to get my Master’s degree.
-I worked as a technical writer on software development, medical device development, and pharmaceutical operations teams at some of the biggest companies in this country.
+I worked as a technical writer on software development, medical device development, DevOps, and pharmaceutical operations teams at some of the biggest companies in this country.
 In 2017, California Governor Jerry Brown granted me a full and unconditional pardon for the felony drug crime that resulted in my incarceration.
 I reached many milestones on my journey to redemption, but my biggest accomplishment was escaping from these mental prisons.

 A New Beginning